-In order to reach our Blueprint goal of 700 or fewer by 2020, new reduction targets have been established for 2018: reduce fatalities by 9 percent and serious injuries by 5 percent.
-Compared to 2017, fatalities are down 2 percent.
-Serious injuries have decreased by 10 percent.
+In order to reach our Blueprint goal of 700 or fewer fatalities by 2020, new reduction targets have been established for 2018: reduce fatalities by 9 percent and serious injuries by 5 percent.
 These targets may seem aggressive but are needed to work toward the ultimate goal of zero fatalities.